JPatryk13/web-dev-site-2021/README.md

 37. Create and test seeder for the Link table
 38. Customise ProjectDetailView so it return both a project and a list of Links related to it

+## **Done with the step-by-step guide.
+Updated only in the case of significant changes and errors.**